Left Return to Winkel

 Artemisia Annua is much more than just artemisinin.
 The plant contains more than 600 bioactive compounds, under which:

-• Flavonoids: known for their antioxidant properties and support the maintenance of healthy cells**.
+• Flavonoids: known for their antioxidant properties and support of maintaining healthy cells**.

 • Phenols and coumarins: substances with natural protective properties for the plant.

-The interplay of these connections makes Artemisia Annua into a unique and versatile plant that continues to fascinate scientists and herbal enthusiasts alike.
+The interplay of these connections makes Artemisia Annua into a unique and versatile plant that continues to fascinate both scientists and herb enthusiasts.

 Artemisia Annua experiences from China to Africa to monastery gardens

 In other parts of the world, such as Africa, the plant is used both reactively and preventively.
-One of the Artemisia Annua Experiences in these countries show that this herb helps to repel insects and other pests.
-This is due to its somewhat unpleasant aromatic odor.
-Because of this aromatic characteristic, the annual mugwort was also cultivated in monastery gardens, where it was valued for its bitterness.
-This herb is also part of the Buhner protocol.
+One of the Artemisia Annua Experience in these countries is that this herb helps repel insects and other pests.
+This is due to its somewhat unpleasant aromatic smell.
+Because of this aromatic characteristic, annual mugwort was also cultivated in monastery gardens.
+There, this herb was also appreciated for its bitterness.
+This herb is also part of the Bühner Protocol.

-The name "Artemisia" may refer to Artemis, the Greek moon goddess of the hunt, fertility, and protection.
+The name “Artemisia” possibly refers to Artemis, the Greek moon goddess of hunting, fertility, and protection.
 In mythology, Artemis is seen as the protector of children and women and as a symbol of abundance and longevity.
 Like her brother Apollo, she was one of the gods who warded off evil and bestowed blessings.
-Her gifts were considered bountiful harvests and a long life; she was like the force of nature that tirelessly nourished all.
+Her gifts were considered rich harvests and a long life; she was like the force of nature that tirelessly nourished everything.
 The plant reflects these qualities through its strength and versatility.
-Another possible origin is the Greek word "artemes," meaning "healthy."
-Or "Arthemisia" means queen of Caria, who was depicted in "Cruijdeboeck," the 16th-century medicinal herbal by botanist/physician Dodoneus.
+Another possible origin is the Greek word “artemes,” meaning “healthy.”
+Or “Artemisia,” Queen of Caria, who was depicted on the “Cruijdeboeck”; the definitive medicinal herbal book of the 16th century by botanist/physician Dodoneus.

-Novel Food, what does this mean to you?
+Novel Food, what does this mean for you?

-Artemisia Annua is classified as a Novel Food within the European Union.
-This means the plant may not be sold for internal use within the EU.
-Due to current legislation and its Novel Food status, we are limited in providing information about the uses of this herb.
-However, we can indicate that the herb may have insect repellent properties when used externally.
+Artemisia Annua It is classified as a Novel Food within the European Union.
+This means that the plant may not be sold within the EU for internal use.
+Due to current legislation and its status as a Novel Food, we are limited in providing information regarding the use of this herb.
+However, we can state that the herb may be insect-repellent when used externally.

 Why choose Artemisia Annua by Green Vitality?